This year our visual theme for each of the Industry Action Plans has been developed with a Te Ao Māori context in mind.

 The Retail & Distribution industry includes the wholesale and retail of a range of products and services from fuel, liquor and supermarket groceries to garden supplies, sports and camping equipment.
 This includes distribution and sales for both online and through traditional ‘brick and mortar’ premises.

-The Retail & Distribution industry is pivotal to New Zealand.
+The Retail & Distribution industry is pivotal to New Zealand and accounts for 6% of the country’s GDP.
 Retail stores provide essential goods and services, making them easily accessible to the public both in urban centres and in rural communities, whether it’s groceries, clothing, electronics, or household items.
-They are significant contributors to New Zealand GDP.
-Retail alone accounts for a substantial portion of New Zealand’s economic activity through the sale of goods and services, whilst the Distribution industry ensures that these goods are efficiently transported and made available to consumers across the motu.
+In addition to a wide range of customer-facing roles, there are an increasing number of back-office roles across the industry.
+The expansion of different retail channels and technologies also means that there are a suite of new jobs (IT/dark stores/online sales) in the industry.

-While some workers may enter the retail industry in entry-level positions, the scale of the industry means that there are many opportunities for career advancement and professional growth to a number of different roles through training programs, mentorship, and internal promotions.
-Many retail companies offer training and development programs to help employees enhance their skills, knowledge, and performance.
-These programs may cover areas such as product knowledge, sales techniques, customer service, and leadership development.
-Retail workers can explore various career pathways within the industry, such as store management, merchandising, marketing, e-commerce, supply chain management, and retail operations.
+While some workers may enter the retail industry in entry-level positions, the scale of the industry means that there are many opportunities for career advancement and professional growth to a number of different roles.
+These include store management, merchandising, marketing, e-commerce, supply chain management, finance, and management.
+In addition to formal retail qualifications, many companies offer specific training and development programmes such as product knowledge, sales techniques, customer service, and leadership development.

 Many ākonga in the Retail and Distribution industry may transition within and beyond the Service sector.
 This means by supporting the upskilling of ākonga in the industry in literacy and problem-solving skills, the industry to help the wider New Zealand workforce in their future transitions and career progression.

-Most ākonga (learners) for Retail are enrolled in Level 2 qualifications, compared to in Distribution where most are enrolled at Level 3.
+Most ākonga (learners) for Retail are enrolled in Level 2 qualifications, compared to those in Distribution where most are enrolled at Level 3.
 Industry insights suggest that there are ongoing skills shortages within the Retail and Distribution industry.
-Nevertheless, the uptake of formal training and the overall level of qualifications are low for the industry.
-There is an increasing desire from the industry for a shorter, sharper, stackable credentials which address their skills shortages, such as core skills more easily like communication, sales, problem-solving and leadership.
-These shorter courses are more accessible to people who are time poor and allow people with essential and transferable skills to demonstrate their experience and core skills more easily.
+Nevertheless, the uptake of formal training and the overall level of qualifications are low for the industry and continues to decline.
+There is an increasing desire from the industry for a shorter, sharper, stackable credentials which address their skills shortages more easily while fitting around people’s busy schedules.
+Topics discussed include communication, sales, problem-solving, and leadership.

 Explore Retail & Distribution industry workforce demographic, business, and economy statistics, and education and training data.